 Business or Agency

 Overall, the best and most important step you can take after falling for a scam is to tell someone.
 At the very least, notify law enforcement, and do so immediately.
-The longer you wait to tell someone, the harder it will be to minimize the fallout and successfully recover.
+The longer you wait to inform the proper entities, the harder it will be to minimize the fallout and successfully recover.
 Share this with your friends and family so they will learn the importance of bringing attention to both successful and attempted scams.